Muscle Tissue and Anatomy

 11:59 PM, one attempt

-Each topic links to its lecture page.
+Each lecture links to its page.
 The lecture page is the gate into your spaced-recall cards for that topic.

 Each pre-work day takes about 30 to 45 minutes if you sit with it.
 The retrieval check is the part that makes it stick.
 Do not skip writing those 60 words, even when the cards look like the easier path.